giulio-cuniberti/comparing-srns/README.md

 # Comparing SRNs

-This repository contains the R implementation for the paper **"Stochastic ordering tools for continuous-time Markov chains and applications to reaction network models"** by Daniele Cappelletti, Giulio Cuniberti, and Paola Siri.
+This repository contains the R implementation for the paper **"Stochastic ordering tools for continuous-time Markov chains and applications to reaction network models"** by Daniele Cappelletti, Giulio Cuniberti, and Paola Siri (https://doi.org/10.48550/arXiv.2604.00756).
 The code consists of two main scripts:
 - `Examples.R`
 - `Functions.R`